Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/17-RTL-IP-with-AIE-Engines/README.md

 ```

 ## Step 3 - Interfacing ADF graph to Programmable Logic
-To set up the ADF graph to interface with the `polar_clip` RTL kernel and the `mm2s` and `s2mm` HLS kernels, you must add connections to PLIOs that represent the respective PL kernels.
+To interface the ADF graph to the `polar_clip` RTL kernel and the `mm2s` and `s2mm` HLS kernels, you must add connections between PLIOs and the corresponding PL kernels IOs.

 1. The following `graph.h` shows how to connect to the RTL kernel.